tilfinltd/aws-extend-switch-roles/README.md

 Click Browser button, edit your profile settings to text area in popup form and save.

-Support ~/.aws/config format and like ~/.aws/credentials
+Supports ~/.aws/config format and like ~/.aws/credentials

 ```
 [profile marketingadmin]